hapijs/joi/API.md

     - `order` - the sort order.
 Allowed values:
         - `'ascending'` - sort the array in ascending order.
 This is the default.
         - `'descending'` - sort the array in descending order.
     - `by` - a key name or reference to sort array objects by.
-Defautls to the entire value.
+Defaults to the entire value.

 Notes:
 - if the `convert` preference is `true`, the array is modified to match the required sort order.